 Introduction

 Having a loved one diagnosed with terminal Protein-Calorie Malnutrition () can be overwhelming and emotionally challenging.
-As an experienced hospice nurse with extensive experience, I’m here to help you understand what to expect during this challenging journey.
+As an experienced with extensive experience, I’m here to help you understand what to expect during this challenging journey.
 This article aims to provide compassionate and informative guidance to families caring for a terminally ill individual with Protein-Calorie Malnutrition from the onset of the disease until the end of life.

 What is Protein-Calorie Malnutrition?